-Subparagraph 13.2(2)(c)(v) requires the registrant to ensure that it has sufficient information on the client's risk profile.
-Understanding the client's risk profile, namely a client's relationship toward investment risk, is an important step in the KYC process and an essential element a registrant should consider when making a suitability determination for a client.
-Establishing a client's risk profile involves understanding the client's willingness to take risk, sometimes referred to as risk tolerance or risk attitude, and their ability to endure potential financial loss, sometimes referred to as risk capacity.
-Risk tolerance and risk capacity act as separate, considerations that limit how much risk a client is willing and able to take.
-Therefore, the risk profile for a client should reflect the lower of the client's willingness to accept risk and the client's capacity to withstand declines in the value of their portfolio.
-Other factors may be relevant for a registrant to consider when establishing a client's risk profile, such as loss aversion, or the tendency to prefer avoiding losses to realizing equivalent gains.
+Subparagraph 13.2(2)(c)(v) requires the registrant to have sufficient information about the client's risk profile.
+Establishing a client's risk profile involves understanding the client's willingness to accept risk, sometimes referred to as risk tolerance, and their ability to endure potential financial loss, sometimes referred to as risk capacity.
+Risk tolerance and risk capacity are separate considerations that together make up the client's overall risk profile.

-Registrants should have in place a thorough process for assessing the level of risk a client is willing and able to take, including:
+Registrants should have in place a process for assessing a client's risk profile that includes:

-- assessing a client's capacity for loss, - appropriately interpreting client responses to questions and not attributing inappropriate weight to certain answers, and - identifying clients that are more suited to placing their money in cash deposits or guaranteed products because they are unwilling or unable to accept the risk of loss of capital.
+- assessing a client's willingness to accept risk (risk tolerance) and a client's ability to endure potential financial loss (risk capacity). - appropriately interpreting client responses to questions and not attributing inappropriate weight to certain answers, and - identifying clients that are more suited to placing their money in cash deposits or guaranteed products because they are unwilling or unable to accept the risk of loss of capital.

-Assessing a client's capacity for loss involves the registrant having an understanding of the client's financial circumstances, including liquidity needs, debts, income and assets.
-Another consideration in determining risk capacity is how much of a client's total investments a particular investment or account represents.
+Assessing a client's capacity for loss involves the registrant having an understanding of the other factors prescribed in paragraph 13.2(2)(c), particularly the client's financial circumstances, including liquidity needs, debts, income and assets.
+Another consideration in determining risk capacity is how much of a client's total investments an account or a particular securities position represents.
 Age and life stage can also be important considerations when assessing a client's capacity to withstand loss.
+The risk profile for a client should reflect the lower of (a) the client's willingness to accept risk and (b) the client's ability to endure potential financial loss.

 The process for developing a client's risk profile should be supportable and reliable.
-The questions and answers that are used to establish the level of risk a client is willing and able to take should be documented.
+Tools such as questionnaires should be designed to arrive at a meaningful risk profile for the client.
+The questions and answers that are used to establish the level of risk a client is willing and able to accept should be documented.
 The questions should be fair, clear and not misleading.
+A client's risk profile should not be manipulated to justify recommending higher-risk products, for example, by only having a single category for risk tolerance.
+Clients should not be influenced by a representative as to the way they respond to questions related to their risk tolerance or risk capacity.